-Q3.
+Q5.

 The Euro became the currency of the Eurozone countries of the EU (led by Germany and France) in 1999, with the UK remaining outside and retaining sterling.
 One problem with using a common currency across widely different economies (Germany and Greece, say) is that what suits one may not suit the other.
 Greece in particular has had dreadful economic and financial problems recently.
-What is your view on the euro, its future, whether the UK should join, whether Greece should remain in the eurozone, etc?
+What is your view on the euro, and its future?
+On Brexit (whether the UK should have voted to leave the EU, and indeed, on whether it actually will)?
+On Grexit (whether Greece should remain in the eurozone)? - etc.